Signed in as:

 filler@godaddy.com

+They come in a variety of shapes, sizes and tones, originating from many countries in Asia: Nepal, India, Myanmar, Bhutan, Japan, China and more.
+However, the origins of Singing Bowls are as enigmatic as the bowls themselves.
+Are they ritual or pragmatic objects?
+Unfortunately for scholars there is very little hard evidence available.
 Nothing is mentioned in the ancient texts regarding them.
 Although they are often called 'Tibetan bowls' it is highly unlikely that they originated from that region.
-Historically, India and Nepal had access to the raw materials required, as well a vast number of craftsmen in the metalworking castes, necessary for large scale/high quality production.
-Yet bowls from other regions do exist.
-This section will seek to give a brief summary of the main types of antique and contemporary singing bowls available today, as well as some of the rarer types.
+Historically, India and Nepal had the main access to the raw materials required, as well a vast number of skilled craftsmen in the metalworking castes, necessary for large scale/high quality production.
+Yet bowls from other regions do exist and research continues into their origins.
+The section below will therefore seek to give a summary of the main types of antique and contemporary singing bowls available today, as well as some of the rarer types.

 Singing bowls come in two main categories : New or Contemporary bowls; and old or Antique bowls.